hulu/GSAutomation/README.md

 Summary
 =======

-GSAutomation is built on top of UIAutomation and aims to make test automation easier.
+GSAutomation is an extension to UIAutomation and aims to make test automation easier to use and maintain, and also keep the test scripts more robust.

+You can define test tasks in simple javascript arrays, and get them executed with some handy helper methods.

 Work Flow